 Council Tax Reduction scheme consultation

-What is the current working age Council Tax Reduction Scheme?
+What is the Council Tax Reduction scheme consultation about?

 What changes are being proposed?